AJS Wireless

 Harry Stevens was the main driver behind the decision to enter the wireless market in 1923.
 He had been a keen amateur since before World War I and in 1922, following the launch of Britain's first radio stations and the formation of the BBC he persuaded the rest of the AJS board to enter the market.

 The first radios made by "AJS Wireless and Scientific Instruments" at their Lower Walsall Street factory were launched in 1923.
-Harry wanted to concentrate on models aimed at the top end of the market and set about designing a high-quality range of 2, 3 and 4 valve receivers all well engineered in a choice of Mahogony or oak cabinets.
+Harry wanted to concentrate the top end of the market and set about designing a high-quality range of 2, 3 and 4 valve receivers all well engineered in a choice of Mahogony or oak cabinets.

 The price of a standard wireless ranged from £17.
 10s.0d for a 2-valve set to £52.
 10s for a 4-valve pedestal model.